kd-praveen/flask-game-suggestion-app/README.md

 ## Step 2.
 Create an Environment

-1. Move into the  project directory:
+1. Move into the cloned project directory:

 `cd flask-game-suggestion-app`